mazaclub/electrum-dash-server/HOWTO.md

 ### Step 9.
 Configure Electrum Darkcoin Server

-Darkcoin Electrum reads a config file (/etc/electrum-drk.conf) when starting up.
+Darkcoin Electrum reads a config file (/etc/electrum-start.conf) when starting up.
 This file includes the database setup, darkcoind RPC setup, and a few other options.

-The "configure" script listed above will create a config file at /etc/electrum-drk.conf which you can edit to modify the settings.
+The "configure" script listed above will create a config file at /etc/electrum-start.conf which you can edit to modify the settings.

 Go through the config options and set them to your liking.
 If you intend to run the server publicly have a look at README-IRC.md

 ### Step 10.
-Tweak your system for running electrum-drk
+Tweak your system for running electrum-start

 Electrum Darkcoin Server currently needs quite a few file handles to use leveldb.
 It also requires file handles for each connection made to the server.
 It's good practice to increase the